Midwest Political Science Association

-The Midwest Political Science Association (MPSA) is a professional association of political science scholars and students in the United States.
+The Midwest Political Science Association (MPSA) is a professional association of political scientists in the United States.
 It was founded in 1939, and publishes the American Journal of Political Science in conjunction with Rice University.

-In April of each year, the MPSA holds one of the largest political science conferences in the United States.
+In April of each year, MPSA holds one of the largest political science conferences in the United States.
 In 2013, more than 5,700 presenters presented almost 4,700 papers at the conference.
-Traditionally, the MPSA Conference is held in Chicago, Illinois at the historic Palmer House Hilton.
+Traditionally, the MPSA Conference is held in Chicago, Illinois at Palmer House Hilton.

 Presidents

 The presidents of the Midwest Political Science Association have been: